xenocrat/chyrp-csp/README.md

 chyrp-csp
 =========

-Adds a Content-Security-Policy header to the blog.
+Adds a strict Content-Security-Policy header to the blog.